SravanChittupalli/3DGS-Pose-Refinement/README.md

 #### **Pre-trained Scaffold GS Models**

 All the scene models trained from SfM GT pose can be downloaded from the [Link](https://drive.google.com/drive/folders/1FC8MYRbnstP82FDq_KkoRoOOwfTKN7ip?usp=sharing).
 Unzip `outputs.zip` and place the folder in `public_scaffold_gs` folder.

+If you want to train the Scaffold-GS models yourselves, we have provided the COLMAP models scaled to match the scale of GT Poses given by the authors of 7-Scenes.
+[Link](https://drive.google.com/drive/folders/1wz1OSRqgorcxc5IoIJjA0i6GhDTmAOZ9?usp=sharing)

 ### **4. Run the Code**

 Run your scripts or modules as needed within the activated environment.

+`gsloc.py` is intended to run on the selected scenes in 7-Scenes and run pose refinement on MAREPO's initial guess and generate metrics.
+Metrics are stored under `output_metrics_v2`.

 ```bash
 python gsloc.py